 While this realization can make us very uncomfortable, and some may claim our lack of free will “dehumanizes” people, it can actually be an opportunity to have the exact opposite affect – to increase our compassion and understanding of one another in the realization of our common humanity, as well as our common bond with all living beings and other entities and forces in the universe.
 By realizing we are not better, and neither more nor less “important” than anyone or anything else, we can let go of our grandiose overvaluation of our egotistical selves, and gain a sobering humility in the realization that we, like everything else in the universe, are simply nothing more nor less than a part of a larger whole.
 While it is true that in a deterministic universe, all within it, including ourselves, does operate as a kind of “machine” if you will that obey the impersonal, mechanical, natural laws of cause and effect, which does not resonate with our subjective experience of feeling like something “more” than that; it is not necessarily “dehumanizing” or “demoralizing” to realize that even our most “human” experiences of emotion, artistic expression, and other such “higher” pursuits, are no more nor less the product of prior causes than anything else.
 There is a poetic irony to the fact that such “personal” experiences in our lives are the result of “impersonal” prior causes.
 Nevertheless, such a realization of the deterministic nature of all things does nothing to remove the profound mystery of life, the fact we cannot know exactly what the future will hold, and the enchanting effect of our loftiest and most beautiful achievements since we can never fully understand why things affect us as they do, moment to moment, and more fundamentally, we can never know the why of existence in the first place.
 In other words, our intellectual knowledge of the illusion of free will does not necessarily have to negatively alter the things in life we most cherish and care about.
 In fact, the exact opposite can be true.
 The realization of the illusion of free will can also help us let go of our attachment to our desire to “control,” and decrease our judgment of ourselves as well as others.
 Ironically, the concept of “free will” does not promote freedom, but rather enslavement to the games of blame and praise, defense, and rescue.
 If we truly understood that nobody is ultimately ”responsible” for their actions, but are honestly doing the only thing they can do within the myriad circumstances and influences acting upon and within them, perhaps then we would not be so quick to judge ourselves and others and be so lacking in compassion.
 Perhaps we would not so easily play the blame game.
 Indeed, it is only when we finally get off the merry-go-round of pride and shame when the blame game can finally come to an end, because then there is no longer anything to justify once it is understood the “me,” the ego, and with it, “free will,” are all illusions to begin with.

 This obviously has enormous implications for our notions of “justice,” fairness, and our religious beliefs.
-For if we are truly not “responsible” for “our” actions, then nobody really deserves “Heaven” or “Hell.”
+For if we are truly not “responsible” for “our” actions, then nobody truly deserves “Heaven” or “Hell.”
 Nobody deserves anything, because nobody chooses anything – including the choice of accepting Jesus Christ as Lord and Savior.
 How can we be “rewarded” or “punished” when we do not author our choices and actions to begin with?
-That is why free will is absolutely essential to Christian theology.
+That is why free will is absolutely essential to Christian theology, and its proven falsehood is so damning.
 If there is no free will, then there is no “moral responsibility,” no blame and no praise – no basis for damnation or salvation.
 Obviously once the inseparable concepts of ego and free will are exposed for the illusions they are, the foundation of Christian and all ego-based theologies – the concepts of the “soul” and a “personal God,” which are synonymous with the concept of ego, is therefore destroyed.
 The illusion of free will also has enormous implications with regards to how we treat criminals.
 It can help us reconsider retribution, torture, and other hate-induced behaviors, which are blatantly exposed as delusional-based, unhelpful actions when it is understood we cannot “blame” anyone for anything.
 It can also help us reconsider the ways we can most productively ensure a safe society and lifestyle for ourselves and others by rehabilitating and/or containing people who repeatedly perform harmful actions, rather than exacting revenge upon them, or killing them.
 One more profound and disturbing implication of the illusion of free will, is in realizing there is in essence no difference between a hurricane killing millions of people, and the Nazis murdering millions in concentration camps.
 The reason there is no fundamental difference is because both weather patterns and human behavior are at bottom the result of prior causes of an infinite regress, in which there can therefore be no ultimate responsibility – at any point, as stated previously.
 While this is certainly not the way we think about human behavior, and is something I personally find extremely uncomfortable and repugnant, the objective reality of determinism reveals the cold hard fact that even human behavior – “good” as well as “bad,” is just as equally predetermined and inevitable as weather patterns.

 All of that being said, contrary to the many common fears of what it would mean to learn that free will is an illusion, such as the idea of “dehumanizing” us, truly understanding the illusion of free will can actually make us more compassionate, empathetic, and understanding, as stated previously.
 It can help us realize we have no legitimate basis for our judgments of ourselves and others as labeled “good” and “bad” – judgments based on the false assumption that people could be something other than what they are, or do something other than what they do.
 On a purely “human” level, this can be extraordinarily difficult for us to accept, but on a purely scientific level, the evidence all points to the fact our conscious selves are not the true “author” of our thoughts, choices, decisions, and actions.
 Since nobody chooses nor authors their mind and their character, with their corresponding thoughts, actions, decisions, and choices in the first place, then any and all value judgments we make on people’s character, based on the false assumption they are responsible for that character, are delusional and cannot truthfully be made, since nobody is truly responsible for who they are and what they do – “good” or “bad.”
 This is not the same as discernment of that which is helpful or not helpful for the well-being of ourselves and others.
 Some may call this “judgment,” and in a sense it is an evaluation of the facts, but that is not at all the same thing as labeling a person “good” or “bad” because we believe they are in a position to make decisions other than the ones they make, or have a character other than the one they have, which is simply not true.
 In the final analysis, nobody has a choice or is responsible for any of our life’s circumstances, from who we are to what we “choose.”
 We truly do the only thing we can do in any given situation and set of myriad circumstances, regardless of what we believe.